Existence to nonlinear parabolic problems with unbounded weights: Introduction

 Fujita's Theory, developed since 1960s, analyses the possible singularities of~solutions.
 There are known examples of problems, where solutions explode (blow-up) to infinity in finite time.
 More recent research in that directions was carried out by Giga and Kohn.

 In~\cite{vz} Vazquez and Zuazua, generalizing the seminal paper by Baras and Goldstein~\cite{bargold}, describe the asymptotic behaviour of the heat equation that reads where $V(x)$ is an inverse--square potential.
-The key tool is an improved form of~the Hardy--Poincar\'{e} inequality.
-The optimal constant in Hardy-type inequality indicates the critical $\lambda$ for blow-up or global existence, as well as~the~sharp decay rate of the solution.

-This phenomenon is observed in wide range of parabolic problems, including semilinear equations, see e.g.~\cite{AdChaRa,anh,bargold,BV,bh,32,gaap,xiang,vz}.
-In several papers, e.g.~\cite{bbdg,blanchet_09,sharp}, dealing with the rate of convergence of~solutions to fast diffusion equations $u_t=\Delta u^m,$ the authors study the estimates for the constants in Hardy-Poincar\'{e}-type inequalities and their application.
-The weighted fast diffusion equation is getting attention~\cite{weightmatteo1,weightmatteo2}.

-In general, application of the general Hardy inequalities is expected to infer certain properties of solution to wide class of~parabolic problems.
-The inspiration of our research was the paper of Garc\'{i}a Azorero and Peral Alonso~\cite{gaap}, who apply the Hardy inequality {\cite[Lemma 2.1]{gaap}} of the form
+The inspiration of our research was the paper of Garc\'{i}a Azorero and Peral Alonso~\cite{gaap}, who obtain the existence of weak solutions to the corresponding parabolic problem on a bounded domain~$\Omega$.
+The topic was developed by Dall'Aglio, Giachetti, and Peral~\cite{n} concern analysis of solutions to the problem of the form